Nispanu78/to_do_app_playwright/test-cases.md

     When I select status "Completed"
     Then only completed tasks are displayed

-Feature: Checking that it is possible to edit and/or delete a task with each two statuses Scenario Outline: Validating that task with status "Incomplete" can be edited and/or deleted
+Feature: Checking that it is possible to edit and/or delete a task with each of the two statuses Scenario Outline: Validating that task with status "Incomplete" can be edited and/or deleted
   Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/